atticus-lv/BlenderAvaloniaBridge/docs/en/integration/index.md

 ## 6. C# business-side usage

-Once the bridge is connected, your Avalonia app can use the built-in `IBlenderDataApi` for Blender data, operators, and watch subscriptions.
+Once the bridge is connected, your Avalonia app can use the built-in `BlenderApi` root for Blender data, operators, and watch subscriptions through `Rna`, `Ops`, and `Observe`.

 Read that part separately in the [C# API Usage Guide](./avalonia.md).